Table of Contents

 - Pain and neurological symptoms are uncommon unless the tumor is large

-- Tumor waxes and wanes in size, which may be related to the amount of cystic degeneration it contains (J Lab Physicians 2013;5:60)
+- Tumor waxes and wanes in size, which may be related to cystic degeneration (J Lab Physicians 2013;5:60)

 Radiology description

-- Well circumscribed masses which displace adjacent structures without direct invasion
+- Well circumscribed masses that displace adjacent structures without direct invasion

 - Cystic and fatty degeneration can be seen